Tennessee 30 Day Notice to Cure or Vacate

 Related Documents

-A Tennessee 30-Day Notice to Cure or Vacate is a formal document that explains to the renter that they have 14 days to remedy the issue that has caused them to receive the notice OR to vacate the property within the next 30 days.
+A Tennessee 30-Day Notice to Cure or Vacate is a formal document that explains to the renter that they have 14 days to remedy the issue that has caused them to receive the notice or to vacate the property within the next 30 days.

 In other words, they can pay what they owe, including penalties, within the next 14 days or they can let you know that they will vacate within 30.
 Unless the written lease stipulates a different time frame or approach, the 30-day period is the standard time frame in Tennessee.